 This Is Where Virtual Happy Hours Come In

-While they might seem a little unnatural at first, there are a plethora of benefits that come with drinking together from a distance.
+While virtual gatherings might seem a little unnatural at first, there are numerous benefits that come with connecting socially from a distance, even on platforms such as Microsoft Teams or Slack.
 Depending on the company’s goals, remote happy hours can improve team spirit and even provide opportunities to network.
 Teams that are more engaged with each other are much more likely to take initiative in projects and suggest new ideas.

 In addition to the sense of camaraderie and boost in productivity that comes with better relations between coworkers, there are a ton of practical benefits that employees enjoy.
 For example, it’s much less expensive at home and also, no one will know if you’re wearing sweatpants instead of business casual on a video chat or facetime.
 We here at LEAD.bot have loved meeting everyone’s pets, too!